 Does EMOTIV Offer Products for Cognitive Neuroscience?

 EMOTIV offers several products for cognitive neuroscientists, consumer research, cognitive performance, neuroimaging, and brain-controlled technology applications.
 EMOTIV’s neuroscience solutions include computational cognitive neuroscience software, BCI software and EEG hardware technology.

 EmotivPro is a software solution for cognitive neuroscience and education, enabling users to analyze EEG data, display the EEG recordings in real-time and mark events.
 The EmotivBCI is a brain-computer interface software that can be used to directly implement a BCI within a computer.
 EMOTIV’s additional tools include brain visualization software BrainViz and brain performance tracking software MyEmotiv.

 EMOTIV’s products for cognitive neuroscience measuring are considered the most cost-effective and credible mobile and wireless EEG headsets on the market.
-For cognitive neuroscience and commercial use, the award-winning EMOTIV EPOC+ headset provides professional-grade brain data.
+For commercial use, the award-winning EMOTIV EPOC+ headset provides professional-grade brain data.
 The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for computational cognitive neuroscience and detecting activity in neural systems.